National Creative Project

 With many of our veterans already experiencing loneliness, the Covid-19 pandemic left them even more isolated.
 We wanted to come up with a way to keep our veterans connected to each other and the world around them.
 So, in September 2020, we launched the National Creative Project to help combat social isolation.
 Through this project, we connect our veterans remotely and get them involved in group activities from their homes.

-A series of activities delivered right to our veterans' doors.
-Right now we are offering art and craft, written and spoken word, gardening, listening and discussion.
+We deliver activity packs right to our veterans' doors.
+Right now, we are offering art and craft, written and spoken word, and gardening activities, among others.

 The creative book is a place where our veterans, volunteers and staff can document their experiences during Covid-19.
 Some have submitted creative writing passages, others have taken photographs and others have recorded pieces of music.
 The book will be treasured in our archives for many years to come.